bdavidxyz/chirpy/_drafts/2024-02-22-how-to-iterate-on-a-ruby-array.md

 ## Conclusion

 Iterate over a Ruby array is quite simple, given it's a big classic in programming.
 Just take time to feel at ease with the block notation, it's more or less like the anonymous JS functions.
+If you have a specific need, also have a look at the [Enumerable module](https://ruby-doc.org/3.3.0/Enumerable.html).